ellepannitto/Catenae/README.md

 | IMPORTANT |
 -----
 The catenae contained in the files used as `reduced-left-matrix` and `reduced-right-matrix` should be subsets of the catenae contained in the file `DSM_IDX`.
-It is not mandatory that the order in which they appear in the file is the same, nonetheless there cannot be catenae in `reduced-[left|right]-matrix` that do not appear in the `DSM_IDX` file.
+It is not mandatory that the order in which they appear in the file is the same, nonetheless there cannot be catenae in `reduced-[left\|right]-matrix` file that do not appear in the `DSM_IDX` file.

 The above command will create various files in the designated output folder.
 More specifically: